 How Can I Stop My Dog From Eating Grass?

 As we mentioned before, two of the main causes of dogs eating grass are boredom and a lack of nutrition.
 More exercise for your dog outside can be a way to alleviate their boredom and might help them kick their grass-eating habit.
-If your dog is on a dry-food diet and seems to be struggling with their stools, their habitual grass-eating is likely due to nutritional deficiencies.
-If you think this is the case for your dog, you should try feeding them an all-natural diet of high-quality dog food.
+If your dog is on a poor quality diet and seems to be struggling with their stools, their habitual grass-eating is likely due to nutritional deficiencies.
+If you think this is the case for your dog, you should try feeding them a digestible diet of high-quality dog food.
 Keep in mind that grass is essentially harmless for dogs to eat, but if it’s been treated with certain pesticides and chemicals, it can indeed be harmful to your pup.